wallacepreston/react-seo-demo/README.md

-# Boiler Maker
+# React SEO Demo App

-A 'boilerplate' skeleton of a web app using the full stack.
-Basic User table defined with authentication and hashing and salting set up.
-This repo can be forked and used to build out a web app.
-It has the basic functionality that most apps will need using this specific stack of tech.
+A skeleton of a web app used to demonstrate how Google fetches certain implementations of React.

 ## Getting started